Looking for Christmas Tree Recycling Near You?

-Just because the Christmas season is over and it’s time to take down the Tannenbaum, your old Christmas tree can still live on after all the ornaments and tinsel have been put away for another year.
+Just because the Christmas season is over and it’s time to take down the Tannenbaum, your old Christmas tree can still live on after all the ornaments and tinsel have been put away again.

 The best way to reuse an artificial tree is to give it away.
 As a first step, offer your unwanted tree to a family member, friend, or charity.
 If it was a high-quality tree when first purchased and is still in excellent condition, you may be able to sell it.

-Believe it or not, there are lots of ways to reuse an old, dried-out Christmas tree that was once living.
-Here’s a list of just a few of the things you can do with a real tree once the holidays are over:
+Believe it or not, there are lots of ways to reuse an old, dried-out Christmas tree.
+Here’s a list of a few ways to repurpose a live tree once the holidays are over.

 - If you live near a body of water, you can throw the branches into the water to provide shelter and hiding spots for fish.